+Edurne Portela

-Edurne Portela Edurne Portela is Professor of Hispanic Literature in the University of North Carolina Chapel-Hill (US).
-Until 2015, she was Professor of Literature at Lehigh University (Pensilvania).
+PhD in Hispanic Literatures from the University of North Carolina-Chapel Hill (USA).
+She was a full professor of Literature at Lehigh University (Pennsylvania) until 2015.
 In the context of her research, she has published a number of articles as well as the essay Displaced Memories: The Poetics of Trauma in Argentine Women Writers.
 In 2016, she published El eco de los disparos: Cultura y memoria de la violencia, an essay where she presented culture as a tool to resolve the violent past of the Basque Country.
-Mejor la ausencia, published in 2017, is her first novel.
-It was awarded Best novel of 2018 by the Guild of Madrid Booksellers.
-Her second novel, Formas de estar lejos, was published in 2019 and followed by Los ojos cerrados, in 2021, awarded with the Euskadi Prize 2022 as best novel in Spanish and with the Letterature dal Fronte - Cittá di Cassino international prize 2021.
-Two years later, she published a fourth novel, Maddi y las fronteras.
-She is usal contributor to the main newspapers in Spain. \ Euskadi Prize 2022 for Best Novel in Spanish LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2009 Displaced Memories: The Poetics of Trauma in Argentine Women's Writings 2016 El eco de los disparos (The Echo of Shots) 2017 Mejor la ausencia (Absence is Better)
+Her first novel, Mejor la ausencia (2017) was awarded Best novel of 2018 by the Guild of Madrid Booksellers and Letterature dal Fronte - Cittá di Cassino international prize 2021.
+It was followed by the novels Formas de estar lejos (2019), Los ojos cerrados (2021), awarded with the Euskadi Prize 2022 as best novel in Spanish and Maddi y las fronteras (2023).
+She is usal contributor to the main newspapers in Spain.
+Her last novel is Una belleza terrible (2025), written jointly with José Ovejero.

+Euskadi Prize 2022 for Best Novel in Spanish

+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG

+2009 Displaced Memories: The Poetics of Trauma in Argentine Women's Writings

+2016 El eco de los disparos (The Echo of Shots)

+2017 Mejor la ausencia (Absence is Better)

 2019 Formas de estar lejos (Ways of Not Being There)

 2021 Los ojos cerrados (With Eyes Closed)

 2023 Maddi y las fronteras (Maddi)

+2025 Una belleza terrible (A Terrible Beauty) - coauthored with José Ovejero

 Violence is part of a constant inquiry to me.
 It is always difficult to write about it, but I address the issues that touch me, provoke me, make me angry and sad.
 I write from unease, from the desire to better understand the things that affect us.

 Edurne Portela